psi1703/RaspberryPi/README.md

 2. Web Terminal
 3. ISI
 4. FMS, if required by the appliance role
-5. Sniffer / br0 capture, if enabled for this branch/profile
+5. Sniffer / Bridge, if packet capture is required
 ```

 The hotspot should be installed before Web Terminal because the captive portal depends on hotspot DNS and DHCP ownership.

-ISI should be installed before br0 capture when you want the sniffer to capture ISI bridge traffic immediately, because ISI creates `br0` on Pi Zero.
+ISI should be installed before `br0` capture when you want the sniffer to capture ISI bridge traffic immediately, because ISI creates `br0` on Pi Zero after the COPILOT network gate passes.

 ---